Kragujevac building

 Paštrmac’s private house

-Never the less, if you are curious about how these 19th-century houses were furnished, there is also the Prota’s House within the National Museum to be visited.
-Miloje Barjaktarević was a Serbian archpriest (prota) who gravitated towards the left political wing.
-He welcomed Svetozar Marković, an influential political activist and philosopher who lived here for a while.
-Even though the house is built in the Balkan-Oriental style, the interior shows that Serbian citizens in the mid-19th century began to adopt the European way of life.
+Nevertheless, if you’re curious about how these 19th-century houses were furnished, the Prota’s House within the National Museum is a must-visit.
+This residence belonged to Miloje Barjaktarević, a Serbian archpriest (prota) aligned with the left political wing.
+He hosted Svetozar Marković, an influential political activist and philosopher, who lived there for a while.
+While the house is built in a Balkan-Oriental style, the interior reveals how Serbian citizens in the mid-19th century began adopting European lifestyles.

-What to see in Kragujevac – how people lived in the 19th century
+How people lived in the 19th century in Kragujevac Serbia

-Fashion magazines were delivered twice a month and ladies wore dresses according to the latest trends.
-The authentic pieces of furniture can be seen at Prota’s House such as the old stove, kitchen utensils, etc. but also dishes that were used by Marković.
+Fashion magazines were delivered twice a month, and ladies dressed according to the latest trends.
+Inside Prota’s House, you can see authentic furniture, an old stove, kitchen utensils, and even the dishes once used by Marković.

 Kragujevac-Serbia-blog-Glimpses-of-the-World